 Mention the word Uzbekistan and thoughts of the ancient silk road immediately comes up.
 Cities such as Bukhara and Samarkand have been etched into many a wanderluster’s minds as being synonymous to adventure and the exotic.
 These days, Uzbekistan is a frequently touristed destination, though nowhere near popular places such as Thailand or even India.
 This particular itinerary shows you how you can do the main silk road cities of Uzbekistan in just one week.

 Tip: When entering Uzbekistan, you will need to declare exactly how much cash and valuables with you.
-The key is that after your trip, you should not leave the country with more than what you came in.
+The key is that after your trip, you should not leave the country with more foreign currency or precious metals than what you came in with.
 It may be quite a hassle upon arrival as it causes a bit of a queue at customs.

 Day 1 – Tashkent